ProtocolNebula/mysql-fast-migration/Readme.md

 # Mysql Fast Migration

 ## Description
-This is a simple PHP script which let you backup a MySQL (big databases too) and move the .sql file to another server.
+This is a simple PHP script which let you backup a MySQL (big databases too) and/or the web files for move it to another server.
-This is useful when you have to migrate a very big database and PHPMyAdmin fails or something.
+This is useful when you have to migrate a very big database and PHPMyAdmin fails or something or things such wordpress.
+You can move directly vía ftp server-2-server **(in development)**.

 # Configurations
 This script have all configuration in "config.php", is self descriptive, so I recommend you to read!